 I was debating for a bit whether to make traditional crumb topping or a pecan one (I LOVE pecans!), but then a debate was over in a second when I forgot to divide dough and leave some for the crumbs.
 Haha, problem solved and I’m glad I am becoming partially amnestic.
 It makes me feel more connected to Alex.
 Man, it feels SOOOO good not to remember even 1/10th of the things I have to do.
 Combined with adrenal health stress relief and I’m a happy camper.

-Enjoy these delicious Apple Oatmeal Bars with your family.:) Happy Fall!
+Enjoy these delicious Apple Oatmeal Bars with your family this Fall!

 - 2 cups quick or rolled oats